Two RV Gypsies: Full-Time RVers

-The two RV Gypsies are dropped off at a dock on another lake while the pilot goes back for John and Tina.
-Fish Lake was too small for the floatplane to take-off with the weight of four passengers and Jason, the pilot.
-This lake is bigger.
+The two RV Gypsies were dropped off at a dock on another lake while the pilot flew back for John and Tina.
+Fish Lake was too small for the floatplane to take-off from with the weight of four passengers and Jason the pilot.
+The second lake is bigger and the floatplane can take off from there with everyone on board.

 Lee Duquette gets out of the floatplane